IMPORT TARIFFS - LATEST NEWS & UPDATES

 Get Your Customs Bond >

-There are essentially two options you can choose when purchasing a customs bond.
+There are two options you can choose when purchasing a bond for customs clearance.

-The second (and easier option) for most importers is to use the help of a licensed customs broker.
-The advantage of this option is that a customs broker can fill out all the paperwork on your behalf and will often work to get you approved within days of the application being filed.
+The second (and easier option) for most importers is to purchase the bond through f a licensed customs broker.
+The advantage of this option is that a broker can fill out the paperwork on your behalf and will often work to get you approved within days of the application being filed.

 Additionally, a customs broker can ensure that your bond auto-renews correctly each year while you get to stay focused on your business.
-Otherwise, the responsibility for annual bond renewal falls all on you, and it isn’t always a smooth process.
+Otherwise, the responsibility for annually renewing your bond falls all on you.

 Related: The Complete Beginners Guide to Importing and Exporting

-There are two types of customs bonds to choose from, and the main differences involve the number of shipments and coverage period.
+There are two types of customs bonds to choose from, and the main differences between them involve the number of shipments and coverage period.

 1. Single Entry: This bond is valid for one transaction of imported goods into the U.S.